 Refund Policy for Credit Classes

 Students who officially withdraw from credit classes (in fall, spring, or summer) within the withdrawal deadlines listed below will receive a 100% refund for tuition, class and registration processing fees.
 Deadlines that fall on a weekend or a college holiday will advance to the next college workday except for classes fewer than 10 calendar days in length or as specified by the college.
 Calendar days include weekdays and weekends.
 Refer to individual colleges for withdrawal and refund processes.
+Zero attendance is not an allowable refund exemption or an excuse of the debt incurred through registration.

 Length of Class Official Withdrawal Deadlines for 100% Refund 1-9 calendar days Prior to the class start date 10-19 calendar days 1 calendar day including the class start date 20-29 calendar days 2 calendar days including the class start date 30-39 calendar days 3 calendar days including the class start date 40-49 calendar days 4 calendar days including the class start date 50-59 calendar days 5 calendar days including the class start date 60-69 calendar days 6 calendar days including the class start date 70+ calendar days 7 calendar days including the class start date